 However, when team management is demanding, your skills and knowledge are tested, and you’re required to dig deeper, research further, and find more innovative and personalised methods of successful management.
-Robert Half’s management advice provides support through these times of challenge and change, as well as detailed guidance and proven strategies for successful team management.
+Robert Half is one of the leading recruitment companies in NZ to offer management advice and support through these times of challenge and change, as well as detailed guidance and proven strategies for successful team management.

-Whether you’ve managed finance executives for a decade, led a small team of office administrators or have just started as a senior leader at an IT start-up, there’s always an opportunity to further develop and improve your management skills.
+Whether you’ve managed finance executives for a decade, or have just started as a senior leader at an IT start-up, there’s always an opportunity to further develop and improve your management skills.

 Our management advice is comprehensive and able to be adapted to your team, no matter what its size or industry it’s operational in.
 Furthering your team management skills will ensure you develop strong and honest relationships with employees, guarantee the job satisfaction of your staff and help you progress your career as a leader.

 From both a retention and recruiting perspective, telecommuting programs make good business sense.
 Not only can they provide organizations with a recruiting and retention advantage, but they are also quickly becoming a business necessity.
 Learn how you can make this possible for your staff.

 As ever more employees around the world who have rarely — if ever — worked remotely find themselves logging on from home, managers face a daunting challenge in helping their teams maintain effectiveness while adapting to an unfamiliar work arrangement.

 One way to combat burnout and missed deadlines is to consider a flexible approach to staffing.
 By using a fluid mix of full-time and temporary employees, your company can nimbly adjust to all types of business cycles.